 Mental Health Problems Affect Everyone

 Fact: Mental health problems are actually very common.
 In 2020, about:

 - One in five American adults experienced a mental health issue

-- One in 10 young people experienced a period of major depression
+- One in 6 young people experienced a major depressive episode

-Suicide is the 10th leading cause of death in the United States.
-It accounts for the loss of more than 41,000 American lives each year, more than double the number of lives lost to homicide.
+Suicide is a leading cause of death in the United States.
+In fact, it was the 2nd leading cause of death for people ages 10-24.
+It accounted for the loss of more than 45,979 American lives in 2020, nearly double the number of lives lost to homicide.
 Learn more about mental health problems.

 Myth: Children don't experience mental health problems.

 Fact: Even very young children may show early warning signs of mental health concerns.
 These mental health problems are often clinically diagnosable, and can be a product of the interaction of biological, psychological, and social factors.